Divided Supreme Court hears challenge to Louisiana abortion law

 She also said some qualified doctors who couldn't get hospital admitting privileges just didn't try hard enough.

-Louisiana and the Trump administration had also urged the Supreme Court to throw the lawsuit out, arguing that doctors and clinics have no legal right to sue on behalf of their patients.
+Louisiana and the Trump administration had also urged the Supreme Court to throw out the lawsuit, arguing that doctors and clinics have no legal right to sue on behalf of their patients.
 Justice Samuel Alito seemed to agree, but few of the other justices showed interest in that argument.

 Justice Stephen Breyer said such a position would require overturning eight prior abortion rights decisions stemming from lawsuits filed by doctors on behalf of their patients.